bngarren/checkmate.nvim/README.md

 ## Smart Toggle

 Smart toggle provides intelligent parent-child todo state propagation.
 When you toggle a todo item, it can automatically update related todos based on your configuration.

+> [!NOTE]
+> Smart toggle only propagates "unchecked" and "checked" states (the default/standard todo states).
+If [custom todo states](#todo-states) are used, they will not be included in smart toggling calculations/behavior.

 ### How it works